hpi-schul-cloud/schulcloud-documentation/docs/nuxt-client/1_ProjectStructure.md

 2. refactor your feature-module and extract the data part of it into a new data-module
 3. use this new data-module in the original feature and the other module that also needs access

-_Note: if you now upfront, which parts will definitly be used outside your feature, implement the data-module upfront_
+_Note: if you know upfront, which parts will definitly be used outside your feature, implement the data-module upfront_

 #### Another module needs access to some of your UI-Components that form your feature